aaronsantiago/trifoil/readme.md

 ### Available actions

 On the first turn of the game, the player going first only gets 1 action.
-Every turn afterwards each playe gets 2 actions.
+Every turn afterwards each player gets 2 actions.
+Note: You cannot make a move which returns the board to the previous board state.

 #### Place a link